 VB Studio provides all the tools you need for managing the development lifecycle of your app extension.

-Here's the typical process for editing and publishing an application extension.
+Here's the typical process for creating and publishing an application extension:

 - In Oracle Cloud Applications, open the application you want to customize.